-To file a Formal Complaint under the Title IX Grievance Procedure ( https://sunysccc.edu/PDF/About%20SCCC/Policies%20and%20Procedures/Human%20Resources/2.23-3.19-TitlelXGrievancePolicy.pdf).
+To file a Formal Complaint under the Title IX Grievance Procedure (https://sunysccc.edu/About-Us/Title-IX/index.html)

-- Formal Complaints can be made after consulting with the Title IX Coordinator:Ben DeAngelis, 518-381-1340,titleix@sunysccc.edu - Formal Complaints will be investigated and discipline, if any, will be imposed pursuant to the Title IX Grievance Procedure. - To file a report of sexual assault, domestic violence, dating violence, and/or stalking, and/or talk to the Title IX Coordinator for information and assistance.
+- Formal Complaints can be made after consulting with the Title IX Coordinator: Mark Bessette, 518-381-1353, titleix@sunysccc.edu - Formal Complaints will be investigated and discipline, if any, will beimposed pursuant to the Title IX Grievance Procedure. - To file a report of sexual assault, domestic violence, dating violence, and/or stalking, and/or talk to the Title IX Coordinator for information and assistance.

-Reports can be made to the Title IX Coordinator:

-- Ben DeAngelis, 518-381-1340, titleix@sunysccc.edu - Reports can also be made to any SUNY Schenectady employee.
-If a report is made to another SUNY Schenectady employee, this employee will refer the report to the Title IX Coordinator. - Reports will be investigated in accordance with SUNY Schenectady policy, outlined below, and the reporting individual's identity shall remain private at all times if said reporting individual wishes to maintain privacy. - If a reporting individual wishes to keep his/her identity anonymous, he or she may call the Title IX Coordinator anonymously to discuss the situation and available options.
-See below for additional details on making a confidential report to SUNY Schenectady. - When the accused is an employee, to report the incident to the SUNY Schenectady Office of Human Resources, Edmund J. McTernan, Executive Director of Human Resources, Elston - Room 126; phone (518) 381-1331, Email: mcternej@sunysccc.edu. - Disciplinary proceedings (if any) will be conducted in accordance with any applicable collective bargaining agreement, law, or policy for unrepresented employees. - When the accused is an employee of an affiliated entity or vendor of the college, college officials will, at the request of the reporting individual, assist in reporting to the appropriate office of the vendor or affiliated entity and, if the response of the vendor or affiliated entity is not sufficient, assist in obtaining a persona non grata letter, subject to legal requirements and college policy. - To withdraw your complaint or involvement from the SUNY Schenectady process at any time. - o If you choose to withdraw, however, SUNY Schenectady may still have obligations to investigate and/or take actions under state or federal law.
+- Reports can be made to the Title IX Coordinator: Mark Bessette, 518-381-1353, titleix@sunysccc.edu - Reports can also be made to any SUNY Schenectady employee.
+If a report is made to another SUNY Schenectady employee, this employee will refer the report to the Title IX Coordinator. - Reports will be investigated in accordance with SUNY Schenectady policy, outlined below, and the reporting individual's identity shall remain private at all times if said reporting individual wishes to maintain privacy. - o If a reporting individual wishes to keep his/her identity anonymous, he or shemay call the Title IX Coordinator anonymously to discuss the situation and available options.
+See below for additional details on making a confidential report to SUNY Schenectady. - When the accused is an employee, to report the incident to the SUNY Schenectady Office of Human Resources, Paula Ohlhous, Executive Director of Human Resources, Elston - Room 126; phone (518) 381-1201, Email: HumanResources@sunysccc.edu. - Disciplinary proceedings (if any) will be conducted in accordance with any applicable collective bargaining agreement, law, or policy for unrepresented employees. - O When the accused is an employee of an affiliated entity or vendor of the college, college officials will, at the request of the reporting individual, assist in reporting to the appropriate office of the vendor or affiliated entity and, if the response of the vendor or affiliated entity is not sufficient, assist in obtaining a persona non grata letter, subject to legal requirements and college policy. - To withdraw your complaint or involvement from the SUNY Schenectady process at any time. - If you choose to withdraw, however, SUNY Schenectady may still have obligations to investigate and/or take actions under state or federal law.
 If SUNY Schenectady continues an investigation or takes action after you withdraw, you have the right to participate as much or as little as you wish. - To receive, at a minimum, at the first instance of disclosure by a reporting individual to a college representative, the following information: - "You have the right to make a report to SUNY Schenectady Campus Safety, local law enforcement, and/or State Police or choose not to report; to report the incident to your institution; to be protected by the institution from retaliation for reporting an incident; and to receive assistance and resources from your institution."